StackVista/stackstate-docs/use/alerting/notifications/configure.md

 In general StackState sends two types of messages for notifications:

 1. An `open` message when a health state goes to Critical or Deviating.
 This message can be repeated when there are changes in the health state
-2. A `close` message when the health state is not Critical or Deviating anymore or when for other reasons (the component disappeared, the monitor was removed, etc.) the notification is not active anymore.
+2. A `close` message when the health state isn't Critical or Deviating anymore or when for other reasons (the component disappeared, the monitor was removed, etc.) the notification isn't active anymore.

 Each channel has an interpretation of these messages most fitting for the channel.